fly-apps/elixir_opentel_and_grafana/README.md

       queue_depth: 10000
 ```

-With the Dockerfile and configuration located in the same directory, all that is required now is a `fly.toml` file in
+With the Dockerfile and configuration located in the same directory, all we need is a `fly.toml` file in
-the same directory so you can deploy Tempo.
-The contents of your `fly.toml` file should contain the following:
+the same directory so we can deploy Tempo.
+The contents of the `fly.toml` file should contain the following:

 ```toml
 app = "YOUR-APP-tempo"